 This is a great school - they have so many different opportunties for students.
 The gMec Academy has new equipment and students graduating from that program have jobs.
 They great music programs that win award after award they have run out of room to put all the trophies.
 As far as the tardy issue my son has never been tardy in 4 years students get what they put in and I have seen many kids change from a do nothing to going out and getting a job.
 They have a great bunch of teachers that care and help students.

 Soquel High School is a public high school in Soquel.
-The principal of Soquel High School is Ken Lawrence-Emanuel, who can be contacted at email@example.com.
-1,003 children attend Soquel High School and identify as White, non-Hispanic; Multiracial; and Hispanic.
+The principal of Soquel High School is Ken Lawrence-Emanuel, whose e-mail is firstname.lastname@example.org.
+1,003 children attend Soquel High School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
 5% of the Soquel High School students are "limited in English proficiency."
-28% of the 1,003 students here get reduced lunch prices.
-The ratio of students to teachers at Soquel High School is 20:1.
+28% of the 1,003 students here are paying reduced lunch prices.
+The student to teacher ratio at Soquel High School is 20:1.
 Santa Cruz County Rop School is one of the nearest high schools.

 - Ceramics sculpture